Risks of AI Subscriptions and Chatbot Interactions

-The article discusses Tesla's subscription model for self-driving technology and Starlink's role in Iran's internet access.
-It raises ethical concerns about AI interactions.
+The article examines Tesla's subscription model for self-driving technology and Starlink's role in providing internet access in Iran.
+It also discusses ethical implications of AI interactions.

 Why This Matters